Michael Fenton Stevens

 Michael Fenton Stevens (born 12 February 1958) is an English actor and comedian.
 He was a founder member of The Hee Bee Gee Bees and sang the lead on the Spitting Image 1986 number 1 hit "The Chicken Song".
-He also starred in KYTV, its Radio 4 predecessor Radio Active, Benidorm, and was an anchor on 3rd & Bird on CBeebies.
-Stevens also appeared as a diner in an episode of the original series of Mr Bean, entitled ‘Room 426’.
+He also starred in KYTV, its Radio 4 predecessor Radio Active, and Benidorm, and was an anchor on 3rd & Bird on CBeebies.
+He appeared as the man staying in room 425 in an episode of the original series of Mr. Bean, entitled "Room 426".

 Career

 Radio and broadcasting

 Fenton Stevens was one of the principal performers in the Radio 4 comedy series Radio Active during the 1980s, alongside Helen Atkinson-Wood, Angus Deayton, Geoffrey Perkins and Philip Pope, which later led to the television series KYTV.
+Fenton Stevens is credited with telling the joke (written by Perkins) about Ringo Starr not being the best drummer in the Beatles, frequently misattributed to John Lennon or Jasper Carrott.
+It was broadcast on Radio Active on 15 September 1981.
+Though Beatles biographer Mark Lewisohn initially claimed that it was Pope who said the line, Fenton Stevens later clarified that it was actually him.
+He also told Beatles fan Andrew Dixon that the cast initially thought it was a real joke that the Fab Four had told themselves.

-He also appeared in various roles in the Tertiary, Quandary and Quintessential Phases of the Hitchhiker's Guide to the Galaxy radio series.
+Fenton Stevens also appeared in various roles in Tertiary, Quandary and Quintessential Phases of the Hitchhiker's Guide to the Galaxy radio series.
 In 2007, he played the similarly named Michael Wenton Weeks in Dirk Gently's Holistic Detective Agency.
 He plays the eponymous Inspector Steine in Lynne Truss' long-running Radio 4 comedy series.

-He has also played a long-running role in the radio soap The Archers.
+He has also played a long-running role, Paul Morgan, in the radio soap The Archers.

 In 2020, Fenton Stevens released the first of a podcast series, My Time Capsule, produced by his son John Fenton Stevens.
 The show involves guests choosing four memories they would preserve in a time capsule, and a fifth memory they would wish to bury in the ground and never think about again.
 Guests have included Stephen Fry, Rebecca Front, Rick Wakeman, Mark Gatiss, Rufus Hound, David Mitchell, Anthony Head, Chris Addison, Rev Richard Coles, Griff Rhys Jones, Richard Herring and David Baddiel.
 In June 2023, it celebrated its 300th episode.